Dad of 4 missing girls arrested; children unaccounted for

 TAMPA, Fla.
-(WFLA) — The father of four girls who went missing in Alabama has been arrested, but his daughters are still unaccounted for, The Birmingham News reported.
+(WFLA) — The father of four girls who disappeared in Alabama has been arrested, but his daughters are still missing, The Birmingham News reported.

 Authorities said Clifton Christopher Buchanan, 34, of Sylacauga, was arrested for interference with custody and is being held at a county jail without bond.